 We utilize logistics service providers as a part of our supply chain, primarily for shipping and logistics support.
 Fulfillment of orders is managed by a third-party warehousing and logistics partner, Fidelitone.
-Our warehouse was located in Lebanon, Tennessee throughout 2021 and relocated to Wauconda, Illinois in 2022.
-Our DTC ecosystem allows us to efficiently manage and customize the online shopping experience for customers, including a customer dashboard where shoppers can manage and track orders and order history.
+Our warehouse is located in Wauconda, Illinois.
 Our products are shipped by trusted carriers for expeditious and reliable delivery.